 5. Driving and roads in New Zealand

 Most of the roads in New Zealand that link towns and cities are tarmacked, so you should find them easy to drive.
 However, in more rural areas, some of them can be quite narrow and twisty.
-Hence, it pays to drive cautiously when travelling on those.
+Hence, you should drive cautiously when travelling on those.

 It is worth noting that in some regions, particularly remote ones where hiking is a popular activity, you might experience gravel roads.
 Some companies don’t allow their regular cars to be driven along gravel roads.
 Therefore, you should consider hiring a 4WD if you plan to visit areas where you might encounter them.

-6. Save money on insurance with your credit card
+6. You may save money on insurance with your credit card

 Car hire companies will try and get you to take out insurance to cover any potential damage that might happen to the vehicle.
 Before you do this, it is a good idea to check if your credit card already covers you.
 Many credit cards already offer certain types of rental coverage.